tangowithcode/tango_with_django_2/manuscript/chapter3.md

 With the view created, you're only part of the way to allowing a user to access it.
 For a user to see your view, you must map a [Uniform Resource Locator (URL)](http://en.wikipedia.org/wiki/Uniform_resource_locator) to the view.

-To create an initial mapping, open `urls.py` located in your project directory and add the following lines of code to the `urlpatterns`:
+To create an initial mapping, open `urls.py` located in your project directory and add the following lines of code to the `urlpatterns` list:

 {lang="python", linenos=off}
 	from rango import views